 Melissa d’Arabian: Melissa is best recognized as the winner of season 5 of Food Network Star despite having no formal culinary training.
 She earned her own cooking show on the network called Ten Dollar Dinners and has now published several cookbooks sharing her favorite signature recipes.
 Her claim to fame has been helping home cooks create tasty meals for their families without breaking the bank.
 Before the glitz and glam of culinary show business, Melissa graduated from the University of Vermont with a degree in Political Science and received her MBA from Georgetown University.
 She went on to work in the corporate offices at Disney before audition for Food Network Star in 2009.

 Duff Goldman: Duff baked his way to fame on Food Network’s Ace of Cakes documenting the daily happenings at his Baltimore bakery Charm City Cakes which now has a location in Los Angeles.
-Duff first fell in love with baking at the age of 14 when he started working for a local bagel shop.
-Despite having no relevant experience, Duff later applied to work at one of the most prestigious restaurants in Baltimore and the head chef decided to allow him to join the staff to make biscuits and cornbread.
+Duff first fell in love with baking at 14 when he started working for a local bagel shop.
+Despite having no relevant experience, Duff later applied to work at one of the most prestigious restaurants in Baltimore.
+There the head chef decided to allow him to join the staff to make biscuits and cornbread.
 Duff cites this moment as the turning point of his career as a celebrity chef baker.

 Guy Fieri: Now this guy, Guy Fieri that is, is a one-of-a-kind culinary rockstar from California who has blossomed into one of Food Network’s most popular celebrity chefs.
-He is best known for his restaurants and current TV series including Diners, Driver-Ins and Dives and Guy’s Grocery Games.
-Guy attributes his start in the industry to a childhood gig he had selling pretzels out of a cart he built with his father.
-He eventually saved up enough money to attend culinary school in France and returned to work in restaurants on the West Coast.
+Many foodies know him from his restaurants and current TV series including Diners, Driver-Ins and Dives and Guy’s Grocery Games.
+Guy attributes his start in the industry to a childhood gig he had selling pretzels out of a hand-made cart.
+He saved up enough money to attend culinary school in France before returning to work in West Coast restaurants.
 He went on to win the second season of The Next Food Network Star in April of 2006.

 Ina Garten: Renowned cookbook author, businesswoman and celebrity chef star Ina Garten has one of the most intriguing back stories of any celebrity chef on this list.
-Ina began her professional career not as a culinary artist but as a White Office staff member working with nuclear energy budgets and policies.
-She stepped away from this job in 1978 to buy a specialty foods store in New York called Barefoot Contessa which would eventually become the inspiration for her own personal brand.
+Ina began her professional career not as a culinary artist but as a White Office staff member.
+She worked with nuclear energy budgets and policies.
+She stepped away from this job in 1978 to buy a specialty foods store in New York called Barefoot Contessa.
+This store would eventually become the inspiration for her own personal brand.
 She agreed to host her first Food Network series in 2002 and has now released 10 bestselling cookbooks to date.

 Paula Deen: One of the most bubbly and outgoing Food Network chefs on our list Paula Deen has been cooking up southern delicacies for decades now.
-Before all the Food Network shows, restaurants and signature products, Paula started her own home-based catering business aimed at feeding hungry businesspeople in downtown Savannah, Georgia after a divorce from her first husband left her almost penniless.
+Before all the Food Network shows, restaurants and signature products, Paula started her own home-based catering business.
+She catered to hungry businesspeople in downtown Savannah, Georgia after a divorce from her first husband left her almost penniless.
 She cooked while Bobby and Jamie delivered and it worked!
 Soon enough they moved the business to a brick and mortar location as The Lady & Sons restaurant and it has since became a popular hotspot for tourists visiting Savannah.
-Paula began working with the Food Network on projects in 1999 and introduced her first TV cooking series Paula’s Home Cooking on the network in 2002.
+Paula began working with the Food Network on projects in 1999.
+She introduced her first TV cooking series Paula’s Home Cooking on the network in 2002.

 Wolfgang Puck: Originally hailing from Austria, Wolfgang Puck grew up in the kitchen as the son of a chef.
 He started working at 14-years-old and earned positions in several famous European restaurants before moving to the United States.
-Celebrity co-signs are what put this California-based chef on the map back in the 80’s and 90’s before the launch of the Food Network.
-Wolfgang’s signature restaurant Spago attracted many of Hollywood’s elite and it earned him a reputation as one of the best chefs on the West Coast.
-Wolfgang is still a big hit amongst the top personalities in Hollywood and he is the official caterer of the Academy Awards Governors Ball each year.
+Celebrity co-signs are what put this California-based chef on the map back before the launch of the Food Network.
+Wolfgang’s signature restaurant Spago attracted many of Hollywood’s elite.
+Consequently, this restaurant earned him a reputation as one of the best chefs on the West Coast.
+Wolfgang is still a big hit amongst the top personalities in Hollywood.
+What’s more, he is the official caterer of the Academy Awards Governors Ball each year!